Alvin Patrimonio: PBA career

 Over time, his dominance in the post meant that he was accorded an automatic double or triple-team whenever he had possession in the low block.
 This led to the gradual adjustment of his game as he advanced in his career, showing superior playmaking abilities from passing out of multiple defenders at the post.

 At the latter stage of his lengthy career, he also developed an accurate 3 point shot, and in 1998 he even led the league in 3 point FG percentage.
 With these added skills, he rounded out his playing days manning the small forward position.

 In 2004, 16 years after playing in the pro league, he announced his retirement to concentrate more on his duties as the current team manager of the Purefoods franchise in the PBA.
-Arguably one of the best power forwards in the history of the PBA, he was as a prolific scorer ending his career as the league's third highest point scorer with 15,091, behind all-time greats Ramon Fernandez and Abet Guidaben with 18,996 and 15,775 points respectively; and a great rebounder as well by ending up the fourth all-time in PBA history with more than 6,000 boards.
+He ended his career as the league's third highest point scorer with 15,091, behind Ramon Fernandez and Abet Guidaben with 18,996 and 15,775 points respectively.
+He was also the fourth-ranked all-time rebounder in PBA history with more than 6,000 boards.

 On November 26, 2005, he played in the Legends 3-Point Shootout during the PBA All-Star in Laoag, Ilocos Norte.
 The game saw Patrimonio sink the very last money ball to prop the Legends, also composed of Ronnie Magsanoc and Frankie Lim, to a 41-39 win over the young Turks of Jimmy Alapag, Ren-Ren Ritualo, and Dondon Hontiveros.

-He has a reputation for being one of the most beloved players in Philippine basketball, and is arguably the second most popular player of all time, just behind "Living Legend" Robert Jaworski.